SinaMajdieh/SimuLogic/README.md

 SimuLogic is a modular digital logic simulator developed entirely in Godot 4.
 Designed as an independent academic challenge by an undergraduate electrical engineering student, the project explores low-level gate logic, chip nesting, and real-time signal propagation.
 The simulator enables users to construct, interact with, and analyze custom digital circuits in a scalable and structured environment.

 The long-term goal is to simulate a complete computer system from primitive logic gates within SimuLogic itself.
-This project has been recognized by academic faculty for its originality, modular architecture, and technical execution.

 ## Features